Doing yoga with our pet friends, replicating their stretches, sitting postures can help boost our emotional connection with them.

 Puzzled?!
 What in the world is DOGA and CAGA?!

-What can be better than Yoga?
-Yoga with your pets, also known as DOGA and CAGA!
+Yoga with your dogs and cats.
+Yes, doing Yoga with your pets, also known as DOGA and CAGA!
 But what does CBD have to do with it?
 Continue reading.

 The whole world is practicing the ancient form of exercise for the body, mind, and soul: YOGA